 Rutherford Birchard Hayes

-This term described state and local laws in the southern states that enforced racial segregation.
+This term described the legal and cultural milieu in the southern U.S. states that enforced racial segregation.

 Jim Crow